SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 The temperature is expected to reach 30°C today.
 He's just reached the grand old age of 95.

+reach (STRETCH) - (verb) to stretch out your arm in order to get or touch something:
+She's grown so tall that she can reach the door handle now.
+He reached for the phone and knocked over a glass.

+reach (COMMUNICATE) - (verb) to communicate with someone in a different place, especially by phone or email:
+I've been trying to reach you on the phone all day.

+reach (DISTANCE) - (noun) Your reach is the distance within which you can stretch out your arm and touch something:
+I like to keep a notebook and pencil within (arm's) reach.
+The top shelf is within/out of (his) reach.

+reach - (noun) the distance that can be travelled, especially easily:
+We live within (easy) reach of the station.

+reach (LIMIT) - (noun) the limit within which someone can achieve something:
+An expensive trip like that would be completely beyond/out of (my) reach (= I would not have enough money to pay for it).
+After years of saving, the car was at last within (her) reach (= she had enough money to pay for it).

 rarely - (adverb) not often:
 We rarely see each other now.
 I rarely have time to read a newspaper.